Ezekiel Elliott Expected At Dallas Cowboys' Training Camp In Spite Of Possible Legal Trouble

 A pattern of behavior is slowly developing with Ezekiel Elliott, which could require an intervention of sorts from Dallas Cowboys’ owner and general manager Jerry Jones.
 No official word has been confirmed about Jones speaking with Elliott, but it is widely assumed that a conversation is coming if it has not already taken place.

-In terms of the business of football, the Dallas Cowboys need Ezekiel Elliott healthy and available to play.
+Regarding the business of football, the Dallas Cowboys need Ezekiel Elliott healthy and available to play.
 Staying out of trouble is a sure way to guarantee the availability portion.

 Barring a huge revelation regarding the scuffle at the bar in Wichita Falls, Ezekiel Elliott should be with the Dallas Cowboys when they begin NFL training camp next Monday.
 By that time there should be more details revealed.